NEWS & HIGHLIGHTS

 - Hats, hoods, headbands to cover the neck and ears (under the helmet too)

-- Dress in layers; you warm up quickly when riding.
+- Dress in layers; you warm up quickly

 - Wear a wind-proof jacket